We try to make UX Podcast available to you in as many ways as possible. That way you can choose a way to subscribe and listen that suits you best.

-We’re available on Stitcher, Spreaker, TuneIn Radio, PlayerFM, as well as Pocket Casts on Android and iPhone, Podcast Republic (Android), and BeyondPod (Android) and Overcast (Android and iPhone) to name just a few.
+We’re available on Spotify, Stitcher, Spreaker, TuneIn Radio, PlayerFM, as well as Pocket Casts on Android and iPhone, Podcast Republic (Android), and BeyondPod (Android) and Overcast (Android and iPhone) to name just a few.

 If you can’t find us by searching, then almost all podcast clients allow you to add podcasts using an RSS feed.
 This is a web address pointing to a list of the episodes.

 Each episode of UX Podcast is also available on Soundcloud.
-We also make use of Soundcloud as an “extra channel” for additional interviews at events.
+We also occasionally make use of Soundcloud as an “extra channel” for additional interviews at events.